 In foods and in manufacturing, rose hip is used for tea, jam, soup, and as a natural source of vitamin C.

 How does it work?Some people use rose hip as a source of vitamin C. It is true that fresh rose hip contains vitamin C. But processing and drying of the plant destroys most of the vitamin C. Besides vitamin C, other natural chemicals found in rose hip may be helpful for a variety of health conditions.

 Possibly Effective for

 - Osteoarthritis.
 Most research shows that taking rose hip by mouth can reduce pain and stiffness and improve function in people with osteoarthritis.

 - Obesity.
 Early research shows that taking rose hip powder mixed with apple juice does not affect weight or blood sugar levels in people who are obese.
 But it might slightly reduce cholesterol and blood pressure.

-- Rheumatoid arthritis.
-Early research shows that taking a specific rose hip product (LitoZin/i-flex, Hyben Vital) by mouth improves some symptoms of rheumatoid arthritis.
+- Rheumatoid arthritis (RA).
+Early research shows that taking rose hip by mouth improves some symptoms of RA.

 - Boosting the immune system.

 Side Effects & SafetyRose hip is LIKELY SAFE for adults when taken by mouth appropriately.
 Rose hip can cause some side effects such as nausea, vomiting, diarrhea, constipation, heartburn, stomach cramps, fatigue, headache, inability to sleep, and others.